channainfo/bongloy-ruby/README.md

 ## Installation

+This gem is still in beta.
+To install:

 Add this line to your application's Gemfile:

-    gem 'bongloy'
+    gem 'bongloy', :github => "dwilkie/bongloy-ruby"

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install bongloy

 ## Usage